Peruzal/xamarin-forms-guide/docs/navigation/tabbed-navigation.md

+description: The TabbedPage is used for tabbed navigation.
+The layout of the a TabbedPage is dependent on the platform.
+On Android the tabs are displayed at the top and on iOS at the bottom.

 # Tabbed Navigation

 The TabbedPage is used for tabbed navigation.
 The layout of the a TabbedPage is dependent on the platform.
 On Android the tabs are displayed at the top and on iOS at the bottom.